skip to Main Content

 Sarkari Naukri (Government Job)

 My first week at my Sarkari job was exciting.
 Mr.Chada welcomed me along with the other staff.
 I threw a big party and everyone enjoyed it.
-They all wanted to be friend with me.
+They all wanted to be friends with me.

 This Post Has 6 Comments